 Brandon and his father, Tony, have chosen to use Brandon’s tragedy as a lesson for others on the consequences of drunk driving.
 On behalf of The Century Council, they have taken their program, Brandon Tells His Story, to over three million students in middle and high schools across the country.
 For this year’s Alcohol Awareness Month in April alone, Brandon will have visited 17 high schools in North Carolina, Washington, California, Virginia, Florida and Montana.
 As high schools begin to approach prom and graduation season, Brandon and Tony are scheduled to visit several more schools over the next month.
 Brandon’s presentations continue to receive standing ovations from students across the country.

-You can find more information about Brandon and learn more about him via his website -
+You can find more information about Brandon and order his DVD via his website -